rolkotaki/django-dog-grooming/README.md

 The settings expect you to have PostgreSQL, so make sure that you have it running either locally or in a Docker container for example.
 You can use the image from the docker compose file.<br>
-Run the following init script to prepare the application database user and database:
+Run the following init script to prepare the application database user and the database:
 ```
 CREATE DATABASE dog_grooming_website;
 CREATE USER dog_grooming_user WITH password 'yoursecretpassword';